- Get a Free Consultation

 What Is the Statute of Limitations in Virginia for a Wrongful Death Claim?

-The personal representative of the decedent’s estate normally has two years from the date of a wrongful death to file a lawsuit against the responsible party.
+The personal representative of the decedent’s estate normally has two years from the date of wrongful death to file a lawsuit against the responsible party.
 This deadline is strictly enforced, and judges are almost always forced to dismiss late filings.
 Though there are some potential exceptions to this rule, they are very narrow.

 In addition to destroying your right to seek compensation in court, a dismissal will also destroy your leverage when negotiating an out-of-court settlement with the at-fault party and their insurers.
 Without the threat of a lawsuit, they will have little incentive to negotiate fairly.
 Therefore, it is best to speak to an attorney early on, even if you think an exception may apply.